Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Biologic therapy is a type of treatment for cancer that uses your body’s own immune system.
+Biologic therapy is a type of treatment for cancer that uses your body’s own immune system to fight and kill cancer cells.
 It’s also known as immunotherapy.
-It uses medicines that boost certain parts of the immune system.
-This helps your body fight off cancer cells.
-The treatments are known as biologic medicines.
-They help your immune cells recognize and attack the cancer cells.
-It is mainly used if targeted therapy does not work.
-Targeted therapy is another kind of treatment done with medicine.
+It uses medicines that boost, focus, or restore certain parts of the immune system.
+The medicines help your immune cells recognize and attack the cancer cells.

 Possible side effects include: